Below are some questions people frequently ask me.

 In order to find the right therapist therefore the best question to ask yourself when you are communicating with a prospective therapist is – “do I feel good about this connection?
 Deep down, on an emotional level, do I feel like this person can help me?”
 If the answer you have to these questions, on a gut level is “no”, then you should keep looking.

 Because I’m aware of this factor, I offer all prospective clients a free 10 minute discussion over the phone to get some sense of their issue, talk a bit about the way I work so we can both ascertain whether or not we are a good fit for each other.

 Interested?
 Get in touch now via the contact page by clicking here.

 My approach is integrative, meaning that I use a wide variety of tools depending on my client’s needs and their unconscious map for change.
 My practice is also transpersonal and holistic, which means that it engages the mind, body and spirit of the client.
 As an integrative psychotherapist I do not work from the medical model, though I do understand, help to incorporate and normalise any experiences of mental illness that clients may have.
 I use a client-centred framework, which means that I work to help my clients become independent, autonomous people who are capable and competent to access their own inner resources for change.

 What interventions (techniques) do you use in your approach?

 I use a range of therapeutic tools depending on what problems my clients have, because different tools are better for different jobs.
 Also depending on the map different people already have for solving their problems, it means that different tools may work better to fit with that map.
 These include a broad range of therapies I have received formal training in, including but not limited to:

-I focus on assisting my clients to find their own centre of wisdom and balance in life so they can leave my service being independent, whole and connected.
+I focus on assisting my clients to find their own centre of wisdom and balance in life so they can leave my service being integrated, whole and confident.